-Apartment for sale in new-builted residental building.
-It has 60 m2, kitche, dining room, bathroom, bedroom and balcony.
+Waterfront apartment for sale, Omis city is a new-built residential building.
+It has 60 m2, kitchen, dining room, bathroom, bedroom and balcony.

 In the same building there are other apartments (54 m2, 82 m2, 68 m2, 86 m2, ).